funbar/Fall2016Notes/README.md

 # Fall2016Notes

+### IceScrum
+##### Sprint Plan
+- View/Create Tasks and move them around accordingly

+##### Release Plan
+- Displays all springs and statuses of where they currently are

+##### Timeline
+- Shows a more undefined/vague overview of the whole project.
+This includes the sprint numbers and the project.

+##### Product Backlog
+- Contains stories which have been accepted by the product owner.

+##### Sandbox
+- Stories go into the sandbox

+##### Dashboard
+- Displays a graph visual, kind of like Github which allows others to monitor how the sprints are being handled.
+Also shows an overview of the project description, release vision, retrospective, activity log, etc.

 - 08/22/16
 Notes for classes (202)
 - HTML - Hyper - Text markup language -> structure and content